What is network monitoring?

 How does network monitoring work?

-Network monitoring operates through a finely tuned process that keeps a vigilant eye on every aspect of your network’s health.
-This process involves identifying all devices and connections that make up the network infrastructure, from routers and switches to servers and endpoints.
+Network monitoring operates through a finely tuned process that watches every aspect of your network’s health.
+This process involves identifying all devices and connections that make up the network infrastructure, from routers and switches, to servers and endpoints.

 Each of these elements plays a crucial role in the network’s overall performance, and monitoring them ensures that every piece of the puzzle is functioning correctly.